apache/parquet-format/LogicalTypes.md

 The sort order used for `INTERVAL` is undefined.
 When writing data, no min/max statistics should be saved for this type and if such non-compliant statistics are found during reading, they must be ignored.

+#### INTERVAL_YEAR_MONTH
+`INTERVAL_YEAR_MONTH` is used to represent a year-month time interval, such as `4 years and 6 months`.
+It must annotate an `int32` that stores the total number of months as a signed integer, which represents the interval and can be negative.
+The time duration is independent of any timezone.

+#### INTERVAL_DAY_TIME
+`INTERVAL_DAY_TIME` is used to represent a day-time time interval, such as `5 days, 10 hours and 30 minutes`.
+It must annotate and 16-byte `FIXED_LEN_BYTE_ARRAY` that stores the total number of nanoseconds representing the interval.
+The value is a signed integer and can be negative to indicate backward duration.
+The time interval is independent of any timezone.

 ## Embedded Types